PoisotLab/ms_metaweb_perspectives/README.md

-Being able to infer *potential* interactions could be the catalyst for significant breakthroughs in our ability to start thinking about species interaction networks over large spatial scales [@Hortal2015SevSho].
+Being able to infer *potential* interactions could serve as a significant breakthrough in our ability to start thinking about species interaction networks over large spatial scales [@Hortal2015SevSho].
 Understanding species interactions holds enormous potential to not only understand and more rapidly learn about species interactions and metawebs, but also how changes in management of a single species may impact non-target species.
-In a recent overview of the field of ecological network prediction,
-@Strydom2021RoaPre identified two challenges of interest to the prediction of interactions at large scales.
-First, there is a relative scarcity of relevant data in most places globally -- paradoxically, this restricts our ability to infer interactions for locations where inference is perhaps the least required (and leaves us unable to make inference in regions without interaction data);
-second, accurate predictions often demand accurate predictors, and the lack of methods that can leverage small amount of *accurate* data is a serious impediment to our global predictive ability.
+In a recent overview of the field of ecological network prediction, @Strydom2021RoaPre identified two challenges of interest to the prediction of interactions at large scales.
+First, there is a relative scarcity of relevant data in most places globally -- paradoxically, this restricts our ability to infer interactions for locations where inference is perhaps the least required (and leaves us unable to make inference in regions without interaction data); second, accurate predictions often demand accurate predictors, and the lack of methods that can leverage small amount of *accurate* data is a serious impediment to our global predictive ability.
 In most places, our most reliable biodiversity knowledge is that of a species pool (*i.e.* a set of potentially interacting species in a given area): through the analysis of databases like GBIF or IUCN, it is possible to construct a list of species in a region of interest; but inferring the potential interactions between these species is difficult.

 Following the definition of @Dunne2006NetStr, a metaweb is the ecological network analogue to the species pool; specifically, it inventories all